Next Mexico deepwater oil tender may draw from three Gulf basins

 A 2013 constitutional energy reform ended Pemex's decades-long exploration and production monopoly, paving the way for seven oil auctions since then.

-Editing by Dave Graham and Andrew Hay
+Editing by Dave Graham and Phil Berlowitz